Open-Science-Tools/nd2reader/README.md

 # About

-.nd2 files contain hierarchical image data, which can be split along multiple axes: time, fields of view, focus, and filter channel.
-Maybe others as well?
+`nd2reader` is a pure-Python package that reads images produced by Nikon microscopes.
+Though it more or less works, it is currently under development and is not quite ready for use by the general public.
+Version 1.0 should be released in early 2015.

-This packages allows you to view how the data is organized, and to extract the image data from a particular set of the hierarchy.
+.nd2 files contain images and metadata, which can be split along multiple dimensions: time, fields of view (xy-axis), focus (z-axis), and filter channel. `nd2reader` allows you to view any subset of images based on any or all of these dimensions.

-Images are numpy arrays.
+`nd2reader` holds data in numpy arrays, which makes it trivial to use with the image analysis packages `scikit-image` and `OpenCV`.

 # Dependencies